How to build or improve your Credit Score

 1. Check your credit score

 Checking your credit score is simple and free, and it doesn’t negatively impact your score when you check it yourself.
+It’s referred to as a ‘soft credit check’, you can do this several times without harming your future borrowing prospects.
+There’s a blog here for more information on how to do that.

 2. Check for mistakes